yandex-cloud/docs/en/billing/concepts/bonus-account.md

 # Grant

-Grant: Discount given to a sole proprietor, a business, or an individual on use of any {{ yandex-cloud }} services.
+Grant: Discount given {% if product == "yandex-cloud" %}to a sole proprietor, a business, or an individual {% endif %}on use of any {{ yandex-cloud }} services.
 The discount amount corresponds to the grant amount.
 The discount is applied to the total cost of services consumed.

+{% if product == "yandex-cloud" %}

 {% note info %}

 You cannot use grants to top up [personal accounts](personal-account.md).

 {% endnote %}

+{% endif %}

 {% include [currency](../_includes/currency.md) %}